 Integrated Reporting Framework

 DSM aligns with the recommendations of the International Integrated Reporting Council <IR> Framework where possible.
 The intention of the <IR> Framework is to provide additional guiding principles and content elements for an integrated report.
-Aligning with the framework allows DSM to better identify and communicate how it creates value for DSM’s stakeholders in People, Planet and Profit, as well as the interconnection between these three dimensions.
+Aligning with the framework allows us to better identify and communicate how the company creates value for stakeholders in People, Planet and Profit, as well as the interconnection between these three dimensions.

 Selection of topics

-The topics covered in this Report were selected on the basis of input from internal and external stakeholders and the related materiality analysis, which assessed the relevance and impact of selected topics for DSM and its various stakeholders.
-On the basis of the principle of materiality (using the GRI Standards), DSM distinguishes between topics whose importance warrants publication in this Report (relevant to both DSM and its stakeholders), and topics whose importance warrants publication on the company website only (topics important to either DSM or its stakeholders).
-DSM reports on a selection of its external recognition in External recognition and Review of business in 2016.
+The topics covered in this Report were selected on the basis of input from internal and external stakeholders and the related materiality analysis, which assessed the relevance and impact of selected topics for DSM and various stakeholders.
+On the basis of the principle of materiality (using the GRI Standards), DSM distinguishes between topics whose importance warrants publication in this Report (relevant to both DSM and stakeholders), and topics whose importance warrants publication on the company website only (topics important to either DSM or stakeholders).
+DSM reports on external recognition in 'Stakeholders' on External recognition.
 Other examples of external recognition can be found on the company website.

 Acquisitions and divestments

-The HR data (People) for newly acquired companies are reported from the first full month after the acquisition date.
-The Safety, Health (People), Environment (Planet) and Brighter Living Solutions data for newly acquired companies are reported at the latest in the year following the first full year after acquisition, because these companies’ reporting procedures first have to be aligned with those of DSM.
-In the case of divestments, safety data are consolidated until the moment of divestment and planet data are reported to the last full year at DSM.
+The People data for newly acquired companies are reported from the first full month after the acquisition date.
+The Safety, Health (People), Environment (Planet) and Brighter Living Solutions data for newly acquired companies are reported at the latest in the year following the first full year after acquisition, because these companies' reporting procedures first have to be aligned with those of DSM.
+In the case of divestments, safety data are consolidated until the moment of divestment, People data to the end of the month of divestment, and Planet data are reported to the last full year at DSM.

-The progress on the key environmental performance indicators is evaluated and established on a yearly basis.
-Data on these indicators are collected bi-annually for DSM’s large and medium-sized sites.
-Small sites report annually.
-The data for the DSM sites are based on these sites’ own measurements and calculations, which are based on definitions, methods and procedures established at corporate level.
+Our progress on the key environmental performance indicators is re-evaluated annually.
+Data on these indicators are collected twice a year for all DSM sites.
+The data are based on these sites' own measurements and calculations, which in turn are founded on definitions, methods and procedures established at corporate level.
 The site managers of reporting units are responsible for the quality of the data.
-Data are collected based on measurements and calculations in the production processes, information from external parties (e.g. on waste and external energy) and estimates based on expert knowledge.
+Data are collected using measurements and calculations in the production processes, information from external parties (e.g. on waste and external energy) and estimates based on expert knowledge.

-Reporting units have direct insight into their performance compared to previous years and are required to provide justifications for deviations above the threshold.
+Reporting units have direct insight into their performance compared to previous years and are required to provide justifications for any deviations above the threshold.
 For most parameters, the threshold is set at 10%.
-The year-on-year comparability of the data can be affected by changes in the portfolio as well as by improvements made in the measurement and recording systems at the various sites.
-Whenever impact is relevant, it is stated in the Report.
-Details for the individual sites as well as the methodology and calculations are published on the company website, together with an explanation of the definitions used.
+The year-on-year comparability of the data can be affected by changes in our portfolio as well as by improvements to measurement and recording systems at the various sites.
+Whenever impact is relevant, this is stated in the Report.
+Details for the regions, as well as the methodology and calculations, are published on the company website, together with an explanation of the definitions used.

-People and HR data are collected per business group and consolidated at corporate level.
+People data are collected per business group and consolidated at corporate level.

 Brighter Living Solutions

-The sustainability assessments to support the qualification for Brighter Living Solutions (ECO+ and People+ consolidated) are made by internal Life Cycle Assessment (LCA) experts and reviewed using the four-eyes principles with at least one internal, independent senior LCA consultant.
+The sustainability assessments to support the qualification for Brighter Living Solutions are required to be made by internal Life Cycle Assessment (LCA) experts and reviewed using the four-eyes principle with at least one internal, independent senior LCA consultant.
 The financial data are validated with the Corporate Sustainability department and consolidated as DSM Brighter Living Solutions KPI performance and reviewed by Group Control & Accounting.